 Check Kiting: What It Is and How to Avoid Potential Scams

-By Mike Zaccardi, CMT, CFA · June 16, 2022 · 7 minute read
+By Mike Zaccardi, CMT, CFA.
+June 25, 2024 · 7 minute read

 Check Kiting: What It Is and How to Avoid Potential Scams

 While mistakenly writing a bad check is often not a serious issue, there can be harsh penalties, including prison time, for intentionally engaging in check kiting.
 Knowing how to avoid this scam can save people time and money.
-As the financial world grows more digital and mobile, this age-old illegal practice remains a risk.
+As the financial world grows more digital and mobile, this age-old illegal practice still remains a risk.

 What Is Check Kiting?

-Check kiting is the illegal practice of writing bad checks on accounts with insufficient funds.
-While credit cards and mobile payment methods grow more common, checkbooks are still used today, so kiting remains an issue.
-This fraudulent activity seeks to take advantage of what’s known as the bank’s float period.
-What’s a float period?
-It’s the time it takes a financial institution to determine if an account has funds to clear the check.
+This fraudulent activity seeks to take advantage of what’s known as the bank’s float period, which is the time it takes a financial institution to determine if an account has funds to clear the check.
 If the funds are there, then the amount is cleared and made available for the payee to use.
-Nefarious individuals engage in check kiting to essentially swipe money from a bank by pulling cash from accounts that do not have enough funds to cover the checks.
+Nefarious individuals engage in check kiting to essentially take money from a bank by pulling cash from accounts that do not have enough funds to cover the checks.

 Kiting is not only done through banks and checking accounts, but also with retailers and even individual companies.
 Retail kiting is performed by cashing a check on an account with insufficient funds to purchase goods and services.
 There are other variations that financial con artists attempt to pull off, too; more details on these are below.